DataScienceUIBK/PlausibleQA/README.md

 wget "https://huggingface.co/datasets/JamshidJDMY/PlausibleQA/resolve/main/PlausibleQA.json?download=true"
 ```

-Here are the key research contributions and insights from the **PlausibleQA** dataset, based on the paper:

 ## **🔑 Research Contributions**
 1. **Introduction of PlausibleQA**:
    - First large-scale QA dataset with explicit **plausibility scores** for incorrect answers.